scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

 Procedure
 ---------

-1. Install Scylla on the nodes you want to add to the cluster.
+1. Install ScyllaDB on the nodes you want to add to the cluster.
 See :doc:`Getting Started</getting-started/index>` for further instructions, create as many nodes that you need.
-Follow the Scylla install procedure up to scylla.yaml configuration phase.
+Follow the ScyllaDB install procedure up to scylla.yaml configuration phase.

 In case that your node starts during the process follow :doc:`these instructions </operating-scylla/procedures/cluster-management/clear-data>`